SAREC-Lab/sUAS-UseCases/usecases/supporting/ReservedAirspace.md

-## Use Case: Reserved Airspace for Planned Flight Path
+## Use Case: Leasing Airspace for Planned Flight Path

 **Description**